xn3cr0nx/bazel-static-ar/README.md

-# bazel-static-ar
+# bazelar
-Tool merge all archive files produced by bazel in order to easily link the library using cmake
+Tool to merge all archive files produced by bazel in order to easily link the library using cmake